CarecaRS/TouringTrade/README.md

 It is also needed the confirmation by Binance for the conection through your actual IP.
 This is configurated at **API Management / [edit restrictions]** in Binance dashboard.
 If your internet provider gives you a dynamic IP (which is the standard here in Brasil) and your internet signal happens to be down for whatever reason then you must include your new running IP in Binance too.

+## Running the personal assistant

-The script can run over the cloud (I used AWS for about six months), and it's as easy as it gets: just use command `nohup`, as follows:
+One can run it in a personal computer or laptop, also the script can run over the cloud (I used AWS for about six months, free of charges), and it's as easy as it gets: just use command `nohup`, as follows.

 > nohup python3 -u run_touring.py &